ClarytyLLC/docs/src/docs/tutorials/pages/developer-app/README.md

 Benchmark in a Veritone developer platform allows result comparisons between a group of engines.
 The results are generated using  [Veritone Benchmark](https://docs.veritone.com/#/benchmark/)- a self-service tool that compares your Engine against other engines for the best combination of speed accuracy and performance while maximizing business value.

-To learn the basics of Veritone Benchmark and run benchmarks, check [Benchmark Overview](https://docs.veritone.com/#/benchmark/?id=introduction) section in the documentation.
+To learn the basics of Veritone Benchmark and run benchmarks, check out the [Benchmark Overview](https://docs.veritone.com/#/benchmark/?id=introduction) section in the documentation.
 The section covers everything to get acquainted with key concepts and capabilities of Benchmark .

 ## Developer App: Engines <!-- {docsify-ignore} -->